owid/etl/docs/guides/indicator-upgrade.md

 !!! tip "Tips"
     - Under the expandable window "Parameters", check the "Explore indicator mappings" option to display indicator comparisons on the fly.
-    - You can use the [live Wizard version for this](http://etl.owid.io/wizard/Chart%20Revision%20Baker).

-Once you have finished, your chart revisions are submitted to the Grapher database, and are ready to be reviewed from there.
+Once you have finished, your chart revisions are submitted to the Grapher database of the PR staging server, and are ready to be reviewed from there.

 <figure markdown="span">
   ![Chart Upgrader](../assets/chart-upgrader-2.png)